-Don’t forget that in order to buy R22, you’ll need to be an EPA-certified technician.
+Don’t forget that in order to buy R22, you have to be an EPA-certified technician.
 So, the average homeowner can’t purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
 This fee is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, how will this affect you?